Peanut, tree nut, and seed allergy: Management

 Management of peanut, tree nut, and seed allergies begins with instructions about avoidance of products containing these foods.

-Avoidance — The most straightforward approach in managing any food allergy is complete avoidance of the culprit food (table 1 and table 2 and table 3).
+Avoidance — The most straightforward approach in managing any food allergy is complete avoidance of the culprit food (Food Allergy Research and Education [FARE] and Consortium of Food Allergy Research [CoFAR] sheets on peanut, tree nut, and sesame).
 Foods that are at higher risk of containing peanut, tree nuts, or seeds include African, Asian, and Mexican dishes; baked goods (eg, pastries, cookies, crackers, bread); and candy.
 (See "Management of food allergy: Avoidance" and "Food allergy in children: Prevalence, natural history, and monitoring for resolution", section on 'Role of avoidance'.)

 - Pieretti MM, Chung D, Pacenza R, et al. Audit of manufactured products: use of allergen advisory labels and identification of labeling ambiguities.
 J Allergy Clin Immunol 2009; 124:337.

 - Hefle SL, Furlong TJ, Niemann L, et al. Consumer attitudes and risks associated with packaged foods having advisory labeling regarding the presence of peanuts.
 J Allergy Clin Immunol 2007; 120:171.

 - Wensing M, Penninks AH, Hefle SL, et al. The distribution of individual threshold doses eliciting allergic reactions in a population with peanut allergy.
 J Allergy Clin Immunol 2002; 110:915.

 - Peeters KA, Koppelman SJ, van Hoffen E, et al. Does skin prick test reactivity to purified allergens correlate with clinical severity of peanut allergy?
 Clin Exp Allergy 2007; 37:108.